gchlebus/gchlebus.github.io/_posts/2018-01-29-looking-under-the-hood-of-tf-models.md

 ### Base architecture
 All examples in this post use the U-Net[^2] neural net architecture, which, due to many successful applications, gained a lot of attention from the medical image computing community.
 The network performs analysis in the left part, where feature maps are downsampled.
-The right synthesis part of the network upsamples feature maps and concatenates feature maps coming from corresponding analysis path levels to deliver a fine output in the input resolution.
+The right synthesis part of the network upsamples feature maps and concatenates ones coming from corresponding analysis path levels to deliver a fine output in the input resolution.
-You can find my implementation of the U-net model in the blog repository[^3].
+You can find my implementation of the U-Net model in the blog repository[^3].
 ![UNet]({{ "/assets/profiling-tf-models/unet.png" | absolute_url }})
 *Figure credit: Olaf Ronneberger et al.[^2]*